MEIKO M-iQ dishwasher and DV 80.2 door type with reverse osmosis for leading school

-A soak sink is used to store cutlery prior to washing in the DV 80.2 GiO AirConcept hood machine, which also handles cups and glassware.
+A soak sink is used to store cutlery prior to washing in the DV 80.2 GiO AirConcept door type machine, which also handles cups and glassware.
 Tray lowerators help to save staff bending and stretching by collecting used trays as they come to the end of the conveyor.
 The trays are then easily moved around for washing at the end of service.
 Four staff operate the dishwash at breakfast time, five at lunchtimes.

 Continues Jo Davis, “The wash quality is amazing and it has really helped to separate cutlery, cups and glassware, leaving the big machine to cope with crockery and trays.
 The staff love the self-cleaning cycle on the M-iQ which saves a lot of time.

 “We have found our new dishwasher easy to use and to be one of the best on the market environmentally as well.
 It is now a quieter, safer and more inviting place to work in.
 Engineer call outs are also fast and efficient.”